tairesu/Assignment_Project_Tyrese_tyresec2/docs/notes/notes.md

 	- Let's check what the default is using django shell
 		- ```settings.LOGOUT_REDIRECT_URL
 		>>> '/login'
-		# Out of curiosity I checked to see the logout url was
+		# Out of curiosity I checked to see what the logout url was
 		settings.LOGOUT_URL

 		>>> '/accounts/logout/'